rmflight/categoryCompare_skin_muscle_denervation_supplement/README.md

 These are supplementary materials for:

 **categoryCompare, a novel analytical tool based on feature annotations, reveals differences in the response to denervation in skin and muscle**

 R.M.
 Flight, B.J.
 Harrison, F. Mohammad, M.B.
 Bunge, L.M.
 Mendell, L.D.F.
 Moon, J.C.
 Petruska and E.C.
 Rouchka

 *Submitted to BMC Binformatics* April, 2013

-  * **analysScripts**: All scripts used to generate the results reported in the publication
+  * **analysisScripts**: All scripts used to generate the results reported in the publication
     * *publicationAnalysis.r*: Actual analysis steps
     * *process_skin.r*: Processing the raw skin microarray data
     * *process_muscle.r*: Processing the raw muscle microarray data